micalexander/obi-bash/README.md

 Work in progess, soon to be combined into one jedi master script: `obi`.

 ## obi
-Lightsaber Swiss Army Knife for wordpress development workflows.
+Swiss Army Lightsaber for wordpress development workflows.
 It shall become more powerful than you can possibly imagine.

 Obi is a unified tool to setup project structures for multi-environment wordpress development, and database sync management.